archsaber/angular-flatpickr/readme.md

 ## Example

 * install it with `npm install -S angular-flatpickr`
-* Or via bower `bower install --save angular-flatpickr`

-* Add the `ng-flatpickr` module in your app as
+* Add the `ng-flatpickr` module in your app as shown

 ```js
 var module = angular.module('atApp.somemodule', [